dvkjain/sea_project/README.md

 With the plot command, .xlsx files can be plotted into a graph.
 Supported graph types: line plot, scatter plot, bar plot, box plot, and violin plot.

-NOTE: if at least one of the X and Y columns are not given, the first two columns in the spreadsheet will be used instead.
+NOTE: if one of the X and Y columns are not given, the first columns in the spreadsheet will be used instead (first column for X and second column for Y)

 ### Examples